 The Muslim Congress Youth Camp features paintball.

-And with this entry, I close down the Islamist paintball blog.
+And with this entry, I close down the Islamist paintball blog, except to add the occasional bibliographic item.
 The point has been made, more examples won't add much.